 All first-year English literature courses share the following features:

-- Students are instructed in the writing of critical essays on literary subjects.
+- Students are instructed in the writing of analytical essays on literary subjects.

 - Students are taught to recognize and understand a variety of literary devices and textual elements, such as metaphor, symbolism, distinctions between author and narrator/narrating persona, and issues of language and of structure, as appropriate to the genres and texts studied.